usluburakbircan/product-carousel-design/README.md

 <br><br>
 Favorite Functionality:<br>
 Interactive favorite icons (like-indicator) were implemented, allowing users to add or remove products from their favorites list.<br>
-Favorite selections are stored in localStorage, ensuring the data persists across page reloads.<br>
+Favorite selections are stored in localStorage, ensuring the data persists across page reloads.
 <br><br>
 Dynamic CSS Styling:<br>
 CSS for the entire application was created and dynamically injected into the DOM.